Life Alert Medical Alert System Review

 Is Life Alert Easy to Use?

-If you or your loved one needs assistance, you’ll press the button to reach Life Alert’s emergency monitoring center where you can speak to an agent directly.
+So all in all, if you or your loved one needs assistance, you can use any of the three types of buttons provided – the wearable Life Alert pendant when you’re home, the wall button installed in a high-risk area, or the Mobile + GPS unit if you’re out and about.
 In my experience, Life Alert was just as easy to use as some of the top-rated alert systems, like Medical Guardian.

 Did You Know?
 Once your help button is pressed, the monitoring center can dispatch police, fire, or EMS if the situation calls for it.
 We’ve found that Life Alert emergency response agents are patient and professional.
 So even if you press the button in a non-emergency, you won’t get in trouble or have to pay a fine.